 Students at dozens of universities are petitioning to ban proctoring software.
 Many faculty members are concerned, as well.
 The Academic Senate at San Francisco State University recently passed a resolution calling for third-party proctoring to be banned, describing the software as inequitable because it fails to meet accessibility standards and creates unequal hardship for students.

 And it gets worse.

-Audrey Yarmowich is a transgender student at Georgia Institute of Technology who was recently outed by proctoring software in a “humiliating” fashion, Teen Vogue reported.
+One transgender student at Georgia Institute of Technology was recently outed by proctoring software in a “humiliating” fashion, Teen Vogue reported.
 Honorlock, a remote proctoring company, requires students to use a government-issued ID before their test starts, which, depending on the state, can put trans and undocumented students in vulnerable positions.

 Proctoring companies also commonly use facial recognition or facial detection software to verify a student’s identity.
 Both of these technologies enable racist episodes such as misidentifying or failing to detect Black students.
 This is because those technologies were calibrated to detect white skin and struggle to see people with darker skin, a form of racism found in products ranging from soap dispensers to film.
 Part of the Civil Rights Act was created to protect students against this type of racism, but it’s happening anyway.

 The keystroke-analysis feature in several proctoring products, meanwhile, can’t always accurately identify students who have certain physical disabilities or medical conditions.
 This technique measures typing patterns, rhythm and speed to produce a biometric signature that can flag inconsistent typing as a possible sign of cheating.
 The result is technological ableism — which isn’t allowed for schools that receive federal funding from the Department of Education.